 Queen Elizabeth II is now officially the longest reigning monarch in British history.
-The 89 year old Queen has broken the record set by her great-great-grandmother Queen Victoria who reigned 63 years and 7 months.
+She has broken the record set by her great-great-grandmother Queen Victoria who reigned 63 years and 7 months.
 Hearty congratulations to the Queen!

 Now on to today’s (somewhat related) story…